Heard about stand developing but not sure what it is? In this guide, we will explain everything you need to know.

 8. Wash And Hang Up To Dry

 Now the film is developed and fixed you just need to wash it.
 Leave the tank under running water for 10-20 minutes.
-If you can’t leave the tank under running water, fill and empty the tank every 30 seconds.

 When the film has been through the wash, fill the tank with water and put a couple of drops of wetting agent in.
 Leave to soak for a minute then hang up to dry.